Jacwutang/Airline-Boarding/README.md

 2. If aisle ahead is blocked, then the passenger waits until it is clear to move
-3. Sitting down takes 5 seconds (provided that the passenger's seat is not obstructed) for example. middle seat passenger gets up for window seat passenger 4 .Storing luggage takes 10 seconds
+3. Sitting down takes 5 seconds (provided that the passenger's seat is not obstructed) for example. middle seat passenger gets up for window seat passenger

+4 Storing luggage takes 10 seconds